tonycknight/tubescan/docs/bot_actions.md

 # Bot commands

-``!start`` to start a private conversation with the Bot.
+``start`` to start a private conversation with the Bot.
 Alternatively, just message the bot directly.

 ``lines`` Get the current status of all Tube lines.